erikdmitchell/advanced-cms/README.md

 ### 2.1.4

 	Fixed glitch when updating metaboxes and there are no field values.
+	Fixed issue where changing the Field Type did not change the field options in metabox admin area.

 	Reworked some issues with input box styling on the CMS admin page.